Residential Leaf Collection

 We cannot give you an exact date for leaf vacuuming on your street.
 Inclement weather, as well as staffing and equipment constraints, may cause delays.

 Unfortunately, the City does not offer special pickup services.
-Please check your collection date in your zone.
+Please check your collection date in your zone or place your leaves in paper bags for collection on your regular refuse collection day.

 I saw crews in my neighborhood, but they did not get my leaves, or they went to the other side of the street and did not do my side.
 Why?